The Northwest Weather and Avalanche Center maintains the most comprehensive real-time

 It includes snowpack, wind, temperature and precipitation telemetry data as well as weather forecasts for the

 Northwest Cascades and Olympic mountains from fall through spring.
 Telemetry data is sampled hourly and the links below reflect

 data collected in the past 24 hours.
-It is helpful to compare precipitation to temperature at a given elevation to reveal rain vs. snow accumulation.
+It is helpful to compare precipitation to temperature at a given elevation to reveal rain vs.

 Please click on an area of interest, or mouse over link to load graphic plot of past 24 hours.

 Click on a logo to access these links: